BenHammersley/Cognitive-Risks-Book-Project/_posts/2020-06-23-Virtual-Meeting-with-King.markdown

 date: 2020-06-20
 clientwork: public
 title: A virtual meeting with the King design team
-tags: Client Talks
+tags:
 excerpt: This is the text for the front page index

 ---

 This is where today's outline will go to link to a note using double-square brackets. [[Comparison based on accomplishment does not have a baseline]] I think.
 Or [[Dark theme adoption as a function of cognitive exhaustion]]

-This is a link to [[an non-existant page]]
+This is a link to [[an non-existant note]]

 Can I use a left side note in a post? [[Let's see.
 This should be there::lsn]]